Project

 Performance of seeking in recordings

-Added by Richard van der Hoff almost 8 years ago
+Added by Richard van der Hoff about 8 years ago

 Folks, I'm getting disappointing results when trying to seek forwards/backwards in recordings, and I could use a little help in understanding what is reasonable to expect.